JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 ### Changes which can be performed automatically

 These types of settings changes do not require changing the Kotlin DSL as the changes are applied by the server automatically on each settings regeneration from the DSL.
 It is recommended though to update the DSL to a newer configs version to reduce performance hit and make Kotlin scripts closer to the settings you see in the UI.

 A lot of changes in TeamCity settings fall into this category.
 For example, some plugin implementing a build step may rename its parameters.
 The DSL from the previous TeamCity version generates a parameter with the old name, but TeamCity can automatically replace the old parameter name with the new one after DSL execution.

 ### Changes which cannot be performed automatically

 Some TeamCity settings changes require external information and cannot be performed automatically.
 For example, in TeamCity 10.0 the settings of the cloud integration were stored in a dedicated file which was not committed to a VCS.

-In TeamCity 2017.1 these settings were moved to the project level.
+In TeamCity 2017.1, these settings were moved to the project level.
 TeamCity cannot perform such a transformation of settings automatically without external data,so manual DSL code update is required.

 ## Versions in DSL code

 ### Kotlin DSL API version

-This is the version included in the Kotlin DSL API package name: `jetbrains.buildServer.configs.kotlin.v2018_2`.
-New backward\-incompatible API will be provided in a new package and the API from older versions will continue to work.
+The DSL API version is encoded into the package name, for example: `jetbrains.buildServer.configs.kotlin.v2019_2`.
+The version part there corresponds to TeamCity version when this DSL API was introduced.

+The new DSL API version is usually introduced when there are significant incompatible changes in DSL API.

+TeamCity preserves backward compatibility, so if you started working with Kotlin DSL in TeamCity 2017.2, you can continue using classes from the [v2017_2][jetbrains.buildServer.configs.kotlin.v2017_2] package even in TeamCity 2019.2.

 ### Configs version